GOES 11: Operations

 Following launch, GOES-11 was positioned in geostationary orbit at a longitude of 104° West for testing and on-orbit storage.
 In 2006, it was moved to 135° West to replace the GOES-10 satellite, which was about to run out of fuel.
 By the time it entered service, it had already been in orbit for a year past the end of its design life.
 Its late entry into service was partly because GOES-10 exceeded its design life by over six years, and partly because GOES-12 was brought into service ahead of GOES-11 in order to allow use of a new instrument that it carried.

-On December 6, 2011, GOES-11 was decommissioned and replaced by GOES-15.
-On December 15, 2011, the booster was fired to move the satellite 185 mi above its previous orbit, and it was officially decommissioned.
+On December 6, 2011, GOES-11 provided its final image and was replaced by GOES-15.
+On December 15, 2011, the booster was fired to move the satellite 185 mi above its previous orbit, and it was officially decommissioned on December 16, 2011.